xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 As you can see, this approach provides an effective alternative to hole template matching method.
-During actual data collection or screening, you can use just two lines of script to accurately center on each hole across the grid.
+During actual data collection or screening, you can use just a few lines of script to accurately center on each hole across the grid.

 .. code-block:: ruby